 Pickleball was born in 1965.
 After playing golf during the summer, Joel Pritchard, a congressman from Washington, and Bill Bell, a successful businessman, returned to Pritchard’s home on Bainbridge Island, not far from Seattle, Washington.
 With bored children at home, they sought to play badminton on an old badminton court but couldn’t find the proper equipment.
 They improvised and played with table tennis paddles and a perforated plastic ball.
 They began with the net at a badminton net height (60 inches high) and volleyed the ball back and forth over the net.
 Eventually as play progressed during the weekend, they found the ball bounced well on the asphalt surface and they would eventually lower the net to 36 inches high.
 The following weekend, Barney McCallum joined and began playing and the three men created the rules for pickleball.
 The men remembered the original purpose of creating the game was for a game the whole family could play when they were bored.

 When you first learn about the sport, the name “pickleball” often produces a laugh, especially since no pickles are involved.
 But there is some debate on how the name was originated.
 There are two different accounts.
 The first account is according to Joan Pritchard, Joel Pritchard, she started calling the game pickleball because the combination of different sports reminded her of the pickle boat in crew where oarsmen were chosen from the leftovers of the other boats.
 The second account from Barney McCallum says pickleball was named after Pritchard’s dog Pickles, who would chase the ball and run with it.
 Some believe Pickles was named after the game because he didn’t join the family until a couple of years after the game was created.

-To learn more about the history of pickleball and for a complete timeline, visit usapickleball.org.
+To learn more about the history of pickleball and for a complete timeline, visit https://usapickleball.org/.